claasd/caffoa.net/readme.md

     all: true # optional, uses this type for all functions
     operations: # a optional list of specific operations that should get a durableClient
       - long-running-function
+  functionNamePrefix: Pre_ # adds a prefix to all function names (Not interfaces).
+Useful if you have multiple APIs in one function that have identical operation IDs
 services:
   - apiPath: userservice.openapi.yml
     config: